Davenchy/garbage_free_c/README.md

 - `global.c`: How to use global tracing
 - `scoped.c`: How to use scoped tracing
 - `mixed.c`: How to use both global and scoped tracing
+- `binging.c`: How to use both global and scoped binging
 - `untrace.c`: How to use both global and scoped untrace

 ## Usage

 ### Trace